 A marketing strategy is simply the strategy for marketing a specific product or service to a specific group of customers.
 A successful marketing strategy outlines the business objectives, target market, positioning, and brand message!

 Marketing tactics, on the other hand, deals with the framework used in accomplishing the marketing strategy.
-It entails the advertising, promotion, pricing, distribution, public relations and others employed to fulfill the marketing strategy.
+It entails the advertising, promotion, pricing, distribution, public relations and others employed to fulfil the marketing strategy.

 Whether you are employing traditional or digital marketing tactics to achieve your business objectives, the marketing strategy becomes a core.

 Assume you run a retail store in your community.
 You were the only retail store in the community and your store became very successful.
 Then one day, something happened!
 Two competitors emerged on the scene.
 What will you do?

 Your marketing strategy then must clarify your business objectives; identify your target customers and potential customers.
 It must also define how you will position your product to meet the needs of your target customers and exceed their expectations.
 It will also employ how you will differentiate yourself from the competition.

 These four components make up a successful marketing strategy:

 Your business objectives form the core of your marketing strategy.

 The business objectives clarify the reason why you are in business and what you want to achieve in your field.
 Your business objectives are actually what determine your target market, positioning and the brand message you use.

 So the first thing you have to do is to write down your business objectives.